singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 Notice the `--cleanenv` in the example above?
 That argument specifies that we want to remove the host environment from the container.
 If we remove the `--cleanenv`, we will still pass forward `HELLO=WORLD`, and the list shown above, but we will also pass forward all the other environment variables from the host.

-Here is a command to directly echo the variable we define:

 ## Labels
 Your container stores metadata about it's build, along with Docker labels, and custom labels that you define during build in a `%labels` section.
 For containers that are generated with Singularity version 2.4 and later, labels are represented using the <a href="http://label-schema.org/rc1/">rc1 Label Schema</a>.
 For example: